douglasjunior/react-native-get-location/README.md

 npm i -S react-native-get-location
 ```

-> If you are using `React Native 0.60.+` [the link should happen automatically](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
+If you are using `React Native 0.60.+` go to the folder **your-project/ios** and run `pod install`, and you're done.

+If not, use one of the following method to link.

 ## Link with `react-native link`